alyt89/Milestone-Project-One/README.md

 Throughout the development of the site I have used Google DevTools to ensure that the responsiveness is working and any bugs encountered are identified during development.

+There have been regular commits to github with clear remarks on each update to easily track progress of the project.

 All links both internal and external have been tested and any external links open in a new tab to maintain good user experience.

+The site has also been tested by an impartial user to test for intuitiveness, ease of use and layout/visibility issues.
+One issue raised from this was the text contrast on one of the visual links and this was subsequently resolved by increasing opacity/constrast.

 ## Main issues discovered and resolved